Majesty: Style of a head of state

-Great Britain and the Commonwealth
+United Kingdom and the Commonwealth

 In the United Kingdom, several derivatives of Majesty have been or are used, either to distinguish the British sovereign from continental kings and queens or as further exalted forms of address for the monarch in official documents or the most formal situations.
-Richard II, according to Robert Lacey in his book Great Tales from English history, was the first English King to demand the title of Highness or Majesty.
-He also noted that, '...previous English Kings had been content to be addressed as My Lord '.
+Richard II, according to Robert Lacey in his book Great Tales from English History, was the first English king to demand the title of Highness or Majesty.
+He also noted that, "previous English Kings had been content to be addressed as My Lord ".

 Most Gracious Majesty is used only in the most formal of occasions.
-Around 1519 King Henry VIII decided Majesty should become the style of the sovereign of England.
+Around 1519, King Henry VIII decided Majesty should become the style of the sovereign of England.
 Majesty, however, was not used exclusively; it arbitrarily alternated with both Highness and Grace, even in official documents.
 For example, one legal judgement issued by Henry VIII uses all three indiscriminately; Article 15 begins with, "The Kinges Highness hath ordered," Article 16 with, "The Kinges Majestie" and Article 17 with, "The Kinges Grace."

-Pre-Union Scotland Sovereigns were only addressed as Your Grace.
+Pre-Union Scotland sovereigns were only addressed as Your Grace.
 During the reign of James VI and I, Majesty became the official style, to the exclusion of others.
 In full, the Sovereign is still referred to as His (Her) Most Gracious Majesty, actually a merger of both the Scottish Grace and the English Majesty.

 Britannic Majesty is the style used for the monarch and the crown in diplomacy, the law of nations, and international relations.
 For example, in the Mandate for Palestine of the League of Nations, it was His Britannic Majesty who was designated as the Mandatory for Palestine.
 Britannic Majesty is famously used in all British passports, where the following sentence is used:

 Most Excellent Majesty is mainly used in Acts of Parliament, where the phrase The King's (or Queen's) Most Excellent Majesty is used in the enacting clause.
 The standard is as follows: